How often do we express anger to a loved one like this:

-Learning how to communicate when anger has festered for a long time may not be such a simple matter.
+It’s not easy to learn how to express anger safely when has festered for a long time!
 If you find that you are not able to feel the bond between you healing and growing, the help of a good professional counselor can help you make progress that heals your relationship.
 You can find individual guidance or a workshop to help you to build up the love and peace you are looking for.

 Next Step: Explore couples therapy and relationship therapy with one of our experienced counselors: (703) 768-6240.